 Curtains That are too Large

 Make sure your curtains are the right size for your room.
-If there is a lot of curtain on the floor this can make a room look cluttered.
+If there are a lot of curtains touching the floor this can make a room look cluttered.

 Too many small lamps can make a room look cluttered.
 If you have the ability to put overhead lighting or sconces on the wall you can declutter all of the extra lamps.